Breakdown of the critical state in the ferromagnetic superconductor EuFe$_2$(As$_{1-x}$P$_x$)$_2$: Methods

 With a sample placed on the device in very close proximity (height, $z\approx5$~$\mu$m) to the sensors, the previously determined sensitivity allows instead the determination of the local magnetic induction (also in the $z$-direction) from the measured Hall voltage,

 By measuring multiple sensors simultaneously, a spatially-resolved profile of the local $B$-field can thus be determined.
-The magnetisation of a sample, e.g.\ diamagnetic or ferromagnetic, creates a demagnetising field around it so that the local magnetic induction is no longer simply the applied magnetic field, but is the sum of the applied and demagnetising fields.
+The magnetisation of a sample, e.g.\ diamagnetic or ferromagnetic, creates a demagnetising field both within and around it.
+Therefore, the local magnetic induction, as measured by the sensors, is no longer simply the applied magnetic field but the sum of both the applied field and the sample's demagnetising field.
 For each sensor, we define a `local' magnetisation

 which corresponds to the sample's contribution to the local magnetic induction.
 Here, we use the symbol $M_l$ to differentiate between our local magnetisation and the conventional bulk magnetisation\cite{jamesFieldPenetrationSurface1997,gregorySuppressionSurfaceBarriers2001,lefebvreLocalMagnetizationFluctuations2009}.